jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r9-compositional-analysis"></a>
 ## R9 Compositional Analysis

+After filtering to contain only well-preserved samples and removing possible contaminants, we then could begin comparison of the calculus microbiomes of our different host groups.
+We wanted to identify taxonomic similarities and differences between each of the groups to help reconstruct the evolutionary (co-)history of the microbiomes and their hosts.

 <a id="r91-principal-coordinate-analysis"></a>
 ### R9.1 Principal Coordinate Analysis

-To explore if we have a structure in our data that can describe differences between each group we want to explore, we can perform a Principal Coordinate Analysis to reduce the variation between the samples to human-readable dimensions, using Compositional Data (CoDA) principles - here implemented with PhILR.
+To explore if we have a structure in our data that can describe differences between each group we want to explore, we performed a Principal Coordinate Analysis to reduce the variation between the samples to human-readable dimensions.
+An important aspect of this analysis was the use
+Compositional Data (CoDA) principles - here implemented with PhILR - which allow us to apply 'traditional' statistics to taxonomic group comparisons.

-Due to the notebook ending up having lots of options, I also used `knitr::purl()` to create a Script version of the R notebook that accepts arguments.
+The steps for the generation of PCoA are described in the R notebook `02-scripts.backup/017-PhILR_PCoA_20190527.Rmd`.
+However, the notebook ending up having lots of options during parameter exploration  (see below).
+Therefore I also used `knitr::purl()`to create a script version of the R notebook that accepts arguments via the command line.

-To generate the script
+To generate the script, we ran:

 ```r
 knitr::purl("02-scripts.backup/017-PhILR_PCoA_20190527.Rmd", "02-scripts.backup/017-PhILR_PCoA_20190527_script.R", documentation = 2)
 ```

-Now we will generate PCoAs based on different sets of combinations of variables
+Then we generated the PCoAs based on different sets of combinations of variables of:
-of:

-- Whether to use the NCBI nt database or custom NCBI RefSeq
+- Whether to use the NCBI nt database or custom NCBI RefSeq OTU tables
-- Whether analysed at genus or species taxonomic level of taxa in the OTU table
+- Whether to analyse at genus or species taxonomic level of taxa in the OTU table
 - Whether comparative sources are included or not
 - Whether controls are included or not
 - Whether to include low preservation samples or not
-- Which low preservation samples filtering list to use (see Cumulative Percentage Decay notebook above for explanation)
+- Which low preservation samples filtering list to use (see the Cumulative Percentage Decay notebook for further above for futher explanation)
-- Either minimum support value of 7 (genus) or 4 (species) [the value in the commands are multipliers of 0.01, the default MALT min. support value set above]
+- Either minimum support multipler of 7 for genus or 4 for species (the value in the commands are multipliers of 0.01: the default MALT min. support value set above; the parameters were selected based on the core microbiome calculations [below](r1012-min-support-testing))

+The commands for these permutates are therefore as follows:

 ```bash
 i=7